Back to Silas S. Brown's home page

 - Kimi

-The Web interface has a "saved prompts" option under Settings: these can be pasted into conversations via a cube icon at bottom right (no accessibility label yet but HTMLdivclass isprompt-library-button), not yet available for new conversations in the app but uploading an attachment from the Downloads folder is not too hard. - NanoAI WeChat mini-program (not recommended)
+The Web interface has a "saved prompts" option under Settings: these can be pasted into conversations via a cube icon at bottom right (no accessibility label yet but HTMLdivclass isprompt-library-button), not yet available for new conversations in the app but uploading an attachment from the Downloads folder is not too hard, or you can ask the LLM to store a specific paragraph in a "memory" (of up to 50 items) applied to every chat.

 - Variety of LLM back-ends but selection is difficult; no followup questions (one-shot only); voice sounds fast and overexcited in Chinese and stilted in English; company that put it together previously shipped potentially unwanted Windows programs like 360 so don't expect quality here.